sourcehut-mirrors/thdawn/roadmap.md

 Sp1 Doremi
 Something flower or music themed normal dodging
+Harukaze: alternate waves of spring final ish stuff and "wind blowing" danmaku But that might be too annoying to dodge
+Nons: Music notes that bounce similar to in the stage

 Sp2 Hazuki
 love themed? crush on yada idk incorporate homing from ojamajo doremi shoot?
+Something about fans/traditional dance?
+Shoot mid orbs+trail, the trail expands into a fan, then the fan bullets get shot outwards.
+Plus something from the boss to add some more action.
+Nons: butterflies and swirls

 Sp3 Aiko
 "straightforward" or "simple"
 incorporate direct shot from ojamajo doremi shoot? lasers + micro?

+Pretty active/lots of boss movement
+Jump around to set mines, when triggered fire done aimed stuff and some decoration rings Chase player maybe?
+Nons: Hearts

 Sp4 Trio
 something where bullets from each char interact with each other